jenkins-x/terraform-aws-eks-jx/README.md

 - Setup a Terraform backend to securely store and share the state of your cluster.
 For more information refer to [Configuring a Terraform backend](#configuring-a-terraform-backend).

+- Disable public API for the EKS cluster.
+  If that is not not possible, restrict access to it by specifying the cidr blocks which can access it.

 ### Configuring a Terraform backend

 A "[backend](https://www.terraform.io/docs/backends/index.html)" in Terraform determines how state is loaded and how an operation such as _apply_ is executed.